How Much Does Hardwood Floor Repair Cost?

 - Best for: Floors that move or creak but do not show major structural or water damage.

-Gaps, Cupping, And Crowning
+Gaps, Cupping, and Crowning

 Seasonal changes in humidity can cause hardwood boards to shrink, expand, or warp.
 Cupping happens when the edges of the boards are higher than the center, often from moisture underneath.